 Then there are federal government agencies that put up historical markers, especially in national parks and other areas under their jurisdiction.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 You’ll find that even the smallest, least populated, or most rural areas of New Jersey have been marked with history.
-Check out Hudson County, Gloucester County and Ocean County.
-We've only found, respectively, 77, 55, and 47 historical markers there.
+Check out Sussex County, Cumberland County and Gloucester County.
+We've only found, respectively, 91, 85, and 55 historical markers there.
 Visiting one or more of these parts of New Jersey might make for a pleasant road trip, and maybe you’ll discover more historical markers while you’re there.
 If you do, perhaps you’ll take the time to photograph them and, when you get home, become an HMdb correspondent by adding them to the database.
 Happy Hunting!